Earthen Heart LLC

 - Additional Comments:

 Julian Lauzzana holds the deed on this 20 acre parcel.
 He pay the bills, taxes, insurance… and has been here since 2010.
-That said, there is a goal to collectively own this property and, in the meantime, to conduct ourselves as if the land is ours together.
+He is the leader and has more power in this situation that he (I) would like.
+That said, there is a goal to collectively own this property and Earthen Heart LLC.
+In the meantime we try to conduct ourselves as if the land is ours together.
 Visitors should align with the Earthen Heart vision and direction, but of course we will all have individual differences which ideally will help the whole project to achieve greater depth.

 - Dues, Fees, or Shared Expenses: Yes